awsdocs/amazon-workdocs-user-guide/doc_source/workdocs_drive_help.md

 `SITEID` :*site\-name*

-### Mounting Amazon WorkDocs Drive for macOS Using the Windows Subsystem for Linux<a name="mount-linux"></a>
+### Mounting Amazon WorkDocs Drive for PC with Windows Subsystem for Linux<a name="mount-linux"></a>

-You can mount Amazon WorkDocs Drive for macOS using the following commands in the Windows Subsystem for Linux\.
+You can mount Amazon WorkDocs Drive for PC using the following `Bash` commands in Windows Subsystem for Linux\.
 For more information, see [File System Improvements to the Windows Subsystem for Linux](https://blogs.msdn.microsoft.com/wsl/2017/04/18/file-system-improvements-to-the-windows-subsystem-for-linux/)\.

 ```
               $ sudo mkdir /mnt/w